Connect Your Cloud Account

 Create an AWS IAM Role

-- Click on Roles -> Create Role
+- Click on Roles, then click on Create Role

-- Under type of trusted entity select
+- Under type of trusted entity, select AWS Account

 - Under An AWS account ID, select 'An AWS account' and enter